Priscilla Giddings

-Priscilla Giddings is an American far-right politician serving as a member of Idaho House of Representatives from the 7A district.
-She was a Republican candidate for lieutenant governor of Idaho in the 2022 election.
-In 2021 she was censured by the Idaho Legislature for publishing the identity of the teenage victim raped by her Republican colleague Rep. Aaron von Ehlinger, attacking her online and in newsletters; and then lying under oath.
+Priscilla Giddings is an American politician who was a member of the Idaho House of Representatives from the 7A district from 2016 to 2022.
+Claimed by numerous media outlets to be a member of the far-right faction of the Idaho Republican Party, she unsuccessfully sought the party's nomination for lieutenant governor of Idaho in the 2022 election.
+In 2021, Giddings was censured by the Idaho Legislature for publishing the identity of the teenage victim raped by her Republican colleague Rep. Aaron von Ehlinger, attacking her online and in newsletters; and then lying under oath.

 Early life and education

 Giddings was born in Bakersfield, California, where she lived for much of her childhood.
 She and her parents gradually relocated to a ranch in White Bird, Idaho, in the late 1990s.
 She graduated from Salmon River Junior–Senior High School.
 In 2005, Giddings earned a Bachelor of Science degree in biology from the United States Air Force Academy.
 In 2012, Giddings earned a Master of Science in exercise and sports science from the California University of Pennsylvania.